ervalinskas/vin_decoder/README.md

 ```
 and then adding it to your `PATH`.

-Once the aforesaid tools are installed, we can run the following commands to install the necessary python versions:
+Once the aforesaid tools are installed, we can run the following commands to install the necessary python version:

 ```bash
 make python